-Located in Bear Creek Redwoods Preserve, the Alma Cultural Landscape is a dilapidated historic site that exhibits remnants of many layers of past human use, including the 19th-century logging boom, the vast rural estates of early 20th-century industry leaders and the first Jesuit college of theology on the west coast.
-Included as part of the Bear Creek Redwoods Preserve Plan, the rehabilitation project seeks to develop the site for safe public enjoyment in a manner that is fiscally sustainable and that highlights its historic significance.
+Located in Bear Creek Redwoods Preserve, the Alma Cultural Landscape was a dilapidated historic site that exhibited remnants of many layers of past human use, including the 19th-century logging boom, the vast rural estates of early 20th-century industry leaders and the first Jesuit college of theology on the west coast.
+Included as part of the Bear Creek Redwoods Preserve Plan, the rehabilitation project sought to develop the site for safe public enjoyment in a manner that is fiscally sustainable and that highlights its historic significance.

-Following the Secretary of Interior’s Standards for the Treatment of Historic Properties and Guidelines for the Treatment of Cultural Landscapes, Midpen is taking the following rehabilitation actions:
+Following the Secretary of Interior’s Standards for the Treatment of Historic Properties and Guidelines for the Treatment of Cultural Landscapes, Midpen took the following rehabilitation actions:

 - Hazardous materials abatement, site clean-up and the demolition of select non-historic structures